 - Apply likelihood-based methods to derive estimates and confidence intervals, and conduct hypothesis tests

 - Fit normal linear models to data, analyse the model assumptions, and derive the theoretical computations of the models.

 - Conduct analyses using R.

-- Undertake unsupervised study of the online content and demonstrate a time management skill to make the coursework deadlines.
+- Demonstrate a time management skill to make the coursework deadlines.

 |Recommended, but not essential: |

 1. Wood, S. N., Core Statistics, Cambridge University Press, 2015.

 2. Azzalini, A., Statistical Inference Based on the Likelihood, Chapman & Hall, 1996.